Kol of Sweden: Strife for kingship

 Prince John was killed in an incident by the Swedish peasantry around 1152.
 Since he was a young man at his death, his sons must still have been infants.
 Kol's uncle Charles VII of Sweden was killed by Canute I of Sweden on Visingsö in 1167.
 Now Kol was recognized at least in parts of Sweden, presumably in Östergötland which was the basis of the dynasty's power.
 He held the throne in opposition to Canute for a few years, in tandem with his brother or uncle Burislev.
-The short chronicle of the Westrogothic law relates the few known details: "[King Canute I] won Sweden with his sword and killed King Kol and King Burislev, and had many battles against Sweden and was victorious in them all".
+The short chronicle of the Westrogothic law relates the few known details: "[King Canute I] won Sweden by sword and killed King Karl, King Kol and King Burislev, had many fights in Sweden and was victorious in all".
 A little more is known about Kol from medieval donation lists.
 He owned land in Frönäs on Öland and donated it to his mother Ragnhild, who in turn gave it to Vreta Abbey when she entered the abbey as a nun.
 A papal letter from 1171 or 1172 mentions a "K." who was king of the Swedes and Geats; it is not clear whether Kol or Canute (Knut) is meant.
 Kol was probably killed in battle or murdered by Canute's men around 1173.
 A 14th-century source claims that he was killed at Bjälbo.
 After his death, his kinsfolk donated land to Vreta Abbey for his soul, indicating that they were able to keep properties after Canute's victory.

 Though some sources affirm that Kol actually was King of Sweden for a few years, the Swedish Royal Court does not recognize him as such in its official list of rulers.